ourfriendselectric/golden-robot-records/_x-ray-records/cigars-of-the-pharaoh.md

 All of this has led to a stellar 2018, being signed to Golden Robot Records and debuting at No.9 on the AMRAP Regional Top 10 with the single “Sincere Karma”.

-Cigars of the Pharaoh continue to grow, taking no prisoners as they take the music scene by storm...
+Cigars of the Pharaoh continue to grow, taking no prisoners as they take the music scene by storm.